 John graduated with an honours degree in Medical Physics from London University.
 He went on to obtain his doctorate in Physics from London University while researching the effects of radiation damage on the crystal structure of semiconductor materials using far infrared spectroscopy.
 After performing post-doctoral research on far infrared photoacoustic spectroscopy, much of which was spent designing and programming a computer-controlled spectrometer, he entered the patent profession in 1990.
 During more than 30 years of practice, he has worked on a wide spectrum of intellectual property matters.
 His work has ranged from prosecuting and managing extensive patent portfolios for corporations to helping start-up companies develop the intellectual property assets they need to build their business.

-In addition to an accomplished scientific and legal career, John also distinguished himself on the rugby field.
+In addition to a scientific and legal career, John also spent time on the rugby field.
 He played senior level rugby on the Welsh international squad.
 In his days as a rugby player, he even had dinner with Prince Charles and Princess Diana.
 He explains, “I quit playing rugby while I had all functioning body parts.”
 He joined the intellectual property field because of his “love of analyzing and understanding technology – the more complex and puzzling the better.”

 University of London

 Bachelor of Science, with Honors, in Physics with Medical Applications

 PhD, with a thesis entitled “Far Infrared Study of Radiation Damaged GaAs”

 Chartered Institute of Patent Attorneys (CIPA) Technology Committee